 We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT"), which defines FFO as net income or loss, excluding gains or losses from sales of real estate, impairment, the cumulative effect of changes in accounting principles, plus depreciation and amortization, and adjustments for unconsolidated partnerships and joint ventures.
 Historical cost accounting for real estate assets implicitly assumes that the value of real estate assets diminishes predictably over time.
 Since real estate values instead have historically risen or fallen with market conditions, most real estate industry investors consider FFO to be helpful in evaluating a real estate company's operations.
 We believe that the presentation of FFO provides useful information to investors regarding our operating performance and can facilitate comparisons of operating performance between periods and between REITs, even though FFO does not represent an amount that accrues directly to common shareholders.
-Our calculation of FFO may not be comparable to measures calculated by other companies who do not use the NAREIT definition of FFO or do not calculate FFO per diluted share in accordance with NAREIT guidance.
+Our calculation of FFO or do not calculate FFO per diluted share in accordance with NAREIT guidance.
 Additionally, FFO may not be helpful when comparing us to non-REITs.
 We present FFO attributable to common shareholders, which includes our OP units, because our OP units may be redeemed for common shares.
 We believe it is meaningful for the investor to understand FFO attributable to all common shares and OP units.